-5. Typical response from Utility Review 6 D.1.b.1
+5. Typical response from Utility Review 6 D.3.b.1

-Streets Department (Traffic) may not respond.
-Use the standard language in the Master Specifications for the Special Specifications which calls for traffic lanes to be maintained and trenches to be backfilled during non-working hours.
+Streets Department (Traffic) will review traffic plans.
+For all other projects, use the standard language in the Master Specifications for the Special Specifications which calls for traffic lanes to be maintained and trenches to be backfilled during non-working hours.

-6.Typical response from Utility Review 6 D.1.c.1
+6.Typical response from Utility Review 6 D.3.c.1